 Get Into a Stable Setup Position

-Depending on the severity of the sidehill you may find yourself in a situation where it is harder to keep your balance.
 So while a small sidehill may not impact your balance too much, a more pronounced one will.
-So while setting up, test the severity of the slope and make sure you are comfortable, that you are balanced and will be able to execute your swing without stepping back down the hill.
+Accordingly and while setting up, test the severity of the slope and make sure you are comfortable, that you are balanced and will be able to execute your swing without stepping back down the hill.

 Grip Down on the Club